unattended-backpack/sigil-node/README.md

 - As we are currently in a testnet, the chain is quite small and doesn't require extensive resources.
 You should be able to make due with 8gb of ram, 40gb of storage, and any decent cpu.
 - Sepolia rpc as well as a Sepolia beacon rpc.
+- A private key for submitting L1 (Sepolia) transactions
 - Vast.ai API key connected to an account with ~$20 of credits (they accept crypto).
 This is for executing a ZK proof on a machine with a GPU.
 A machine on Vast.ai will only costs $0.3/hour - $0.6/hour and a proof will take 1-2 hours so $20 should be plenty.
 This repo is for ease of use so we leave it as an exercise for a technical reader to run a prover on their own GPU - read [Hierophant](github.com/unattended-backpack/hierophant/).

 ## services